Ex-FBI Lawyer to Plead Guilty in John Durham's First Indictment

 The SSA asked if Clinesmith had that in writing, and Clinesmith said he did and would forward an email from the CIA liaison.

-Clinesmith then, from his office at the Hoover Building, forwarded the liaison’s email to the SSA, but with alterations to falsely indicate that the liaison had told him that Page was “not a ‘source'” for the CIA.
+Clinesmith then, from his office at the Hoover Building, forwarded the liaison’s email to the SSA, but with alterations to falsely indicate that the liaison had told him that Page was not a source for the CIA.

-Clinesmith added the words “and not a ‘source'” into the liaison’s email to him, materially changing a document used in a federal investigation.
+Clinesmith added the words “and not a source” into the liaison’s email to him before forwarding it to the SSA, a material change of a document used for a federal investigation.

-Relying on Clinesmith’s altered email, the SSA signed and submitted the application to the FISC on June 29, 2017, for the fourth warrant on Page.
+Relying on Clinesmith’s altered email, the SSA signed and submitted the fourth wiretap application to the FISC on June 29, 2017, for the fourth warrant on Page.

-The court document said:
+The court document filed on Friday said:

 On or about June 19, 2017, within the District of Columbia, the defendant, KEVIN CLINESMITH, did willfully and knowingly make and use a false writing and document, knowing the same to contain a materially false, fictitious, and fraudulent statement and entry in a matter before the jurisdiction of the executive branch and judicial branch of the Government of the United States.
 Specifically, on or about June 19, 2017, the defendant altered the OGA Liaison’s June 15, 2017 email by adding that Individual #1 ‘was not a source’ and then forwarded the email to the SSA, when in truth, and in fact, and as the defendant well knew, the original June 15, 2017 email from the OGA Liaison did not contain the words ‘not a source.’